astropy/astropy/docs/io/fits/appendix/faq.rst

 For the most common cases, however, such as reading and updating FITS headers, images, and tables, `astropy.io.fits`. is very stable and well-tested.
-Before every Astropy/PyFITS release it is ensured that all its tests pass on a variety of platforms, and those tests cover the majority of use-cases (until new corner cases are discovered).
+Before every Astropy release it is ensured that all its tests pass on a variety of platforms, and those tests cover the majority of use-cases (until new corner cases are discovered).